Alathra/AlathraWeapons/README.md

 Each weapon has an iron and netherite variant with most recipes being identical but a few being slightly different

 ### Resourcepack
-You must use the AlathraMC resource pack for these weapons to work
+You must use the AlathraMC resource pack for these weapons to work.
+See "resourcepackDEV.zip"